Browntown, Wisconsin, United States

 My life began in 1992, the minute I left the cubicle of the large corporation and started the Serendipity Bed and Breakfast and Farm, an inn completely powered by wind and solar energy.

 My wife, Lisa Kivirist, and I run a small, award-winning B&B that is one of the Top 10 eco-destinations in North America.
-We’ve authored numerous books, including ECOpreneuring, Rural Renaissance and Farmstead Chef, as well as speak nationally and write for numerous magazines (I'm also a photographer).
+We’ve authored numerous books, including ECOpreneuring, Rural Renaissance, Farmstead Chef and Homemade for Sale, as well as speak nationally and write for numerous magazines (I'm also a photographer).

 We believe once you find your purpose and passion in the world the rest will follow.
 It certainly has for us.

 We would love to share what we know with you, including how we paid off our mortgage by 45 and get paid to travel and speak about renewable energy, farming and sustainable enterprise development.
 We can help you create a business around your passions and an enterprise that can make the world a better place.

 A day in paradise is a day that starts with preparing a delicious feast for our B&B guests with recipes from our cookbook Farmstead Chef, using ingredients harvested just 100 feet from our back door.
 Every day brings new guests, a new harvest and a new taste or challenge.
 We're celebrating the "Rural Renaissance" we wrote about in our book.

 Small is beautiful.
 We're a family corporation of two people, a husband and wife team.
 When we need something done, we do it ourselves or contract out with other microenterprises that care as much as we do about the Earth.